 The training and induction provided for new trustees will depend on their individual experience and expertise.
 Where necessary an induction will provide training on charity and educational, safeguarding, legal and financial matters.
-All trustees are provided with copies of policies, procedures, minutes, budgets, plans and other documents that they will need to understand their role as trustees and directors of the academy.
+Trustees are provided with copies of policies, procedures, minutes, budgets, plans and other documents that they will need to understand as trustees and directors of the academy.